waikato-llm/llm-dataset-converter/plugins/split.md

              [-n SPLIT_NAMES [SPLIT_NAMES ...]]

-Splits the incoming records into the specified split ratios by setting the split meta-data value.
+Splits the incoming records into the specified split ratios by setting the 'split' meta-data value.
 Also stores the split names in the current session.

 optional arguments:
   -h, --help            show this help message and exit